Netflix-Skunkworks/historical/mkdocs/docs/architecture.md

 - Secondary region(s)
 - Off region(s)

 The **Primary Region** is considered the "Base" of Historical.
-This region has all the major components that make up Historical.
-This region is responsible for getting events from ALL the off-regions -- which are regions that don't require a full Historical stack, but would still like to receive events from.
+This region has all of the major components that make up Historical.
+This region is responsible for getting events from ALL the off-regions -- which are regions that don't require a full Historical stack, but should still have events processed.

 The **Secondary Region(s)** are regions that are important to you.
-Secondary regions look like the primary region, and process events locally.
-If you have a lot of infrastructure in a region, you should place a Historical stack there.
+Secondary regions look like the primary region, and process in-region events.
+If you have a lot of infrastructure within a region, you should place a Historical stack there.
 This will allow you to quickly receive and process events, and also gives your applications a regionally-local means of accessing Historical data.

 The **Off Region(s)** are regions you don't have a lot of infrastructure deployed in.
 However, you still want visibility in these regions should events happen there.
 These regions have very minimal amount of infrastructure deployed.
 These regions will forward ALL events to the Primary Region for processing.